 Alpine Club of Canada

-Since 1906, the ACC has been Canada’s national mountain organization.
-They share many objectives, with MEC including inspiring and enabling Canadians to climb, mountaineer, and pursue alpine activities.
-An extensive system of alpine and backcountry huts, and their regional club sections create a vibrant, active outdoor community.
+Since 1906, the Alpine Club of Canada (ACC) has been Canada’s national mountain organization.
+They have a lot of goals in common with MEC, and want to inspire and enable Canadians to climb, go mountaineering, and get into the alpine.
+The ACC has an extensive system of alpine and backcountry huts, along with regional club sections across the country to create a vibrant, active outdoor community.
 As an official benefactor, MEC provides the ACC with annual funding for core operations and youth programming.

 Association of Canadian Mountain Guides

-Committed to nurturing a culture of outdoor adventure in Canada, the ACMG provides Canadian youth opportunities to safely develop skills and experience the outdoors.
-MEC and the ACMG run the Adventure Access Program that subsidizes ACMG guides and instructors to work with schools, clubs, and other youth groups.
+The ACMG is committed to nurturing a culture of outdoor adventure in Canada, and give young Canadians the opportunity to safely develop skills and experience the outdoors.
+MEC and the ACMG run the Adventure Access Program that subsidizes ACMG guides and instructors to work with schools, clubs and other youth groups.